 How common are tension headaches?

 Tension headaches are very common.
-Nearly everyone probably experiences them during their life.
-More than 40% of people have them repeatedly.
-For about one out of 100, the symptoms are very common over an extended period of time or even remain in the long term.
+Nearly everyone experiences them at some point in their lives.
+Over 40 percent of people suffer them on a recurring basis.
+For about 1 percent of people, the symptoms occur very frequently for an extended period of time or even permanently.